getgrav/grav-learn/pages/02.content/12.content-types/docs.md

 All this Twig file does is create an array with the page header as **frontmatter** and page **content**, then uses the Twig `json_encode` filter to encode it.

-When a user requests the url: `/blog/new-macbook-pros-soon.json` this new Twig file would be used and the output sent would be in the format:
+When a user requests the url `/blog/new-macbook-pros-soon.json`, this new Twig file would be used and the output sent would be in the format:

 [prism classes="language-json line-numbers"]
 {